alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 An `IO<T>` type changes that contract.

 A function can return a description of work that may later produce `T`.
 You can think of that value as a blueprint, a recipe, or a deferred computation.
-The call stores the effectful operation as a value, while the actual interaction with the world waits until some boundary explicitly says to run it.
+The point here is deferral rather than background work or concurrency: the call stores the effectful operation as a value, while the actual interaction with the world waits until some boundary explicitly says to run it.

 To keep the shape visible, here is a toy synchronous implementation.
 This is teaching code, not a production library.